iwytsang/kickstarter-analysis/README.md

 The analysis was performed by creating charts based on the data in the Kickstarter table.

 ### Analysis of Outcomes Based on Launch Date
 The first line chart is titled **"theater outcomes by launch date"** which plots how many theater campaigns were successful, failed and canceled over the months.
+The x axis plots each month from January to December, while the y axis plots the number of successful, failed, or canceled campaigns.

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/108503112/186805289-954dff1c-3719-492a-88cc-0e0bacf0cc43.png)